Catholic Prayer For Lent

 While there is no set daily prayer routine during Lent, some common prayers include the rosary, Hail Mary, Our Father, and Glory Be.
 Catholics also recite scripture passages before meals and at bedtime.
 Overall, praying during Lent helps Christians reflect on their relationship with God and cultivates a deeper understanding of His teachings.

-READ: Catholic Opening Prayer For Meeting
+READ: Catholic Prayer For Forgiveness Of Sins

 Eucharistic Adoration during Lent